csarvi/mat4376/blog/README.md

 #### Pre-loaded objects

 Before we move on to `server`, there is something else you may be asking yourself: how do I load the classifier in the app?
 You can pre-load and create any `R` object before running `ui` or `server`.
 In this example, some content is loaded before `ui`.
 Usually, you want to load packages, `source()` functions, read and create objects.
-The content is defined before running your app --which means that this code runs only once each time you run the app.
+The content is defined before running your app --which means that this code runs only once each time you run the app. **Be mindful of overheading**: adding a lot of stuff in the pre-loading stage will cause delay in starting your app.

 It is good practice to break your code into multiple scripts whenever you can discern the different tasks in your app.
-I created an `R`  script called `loadContents.R`.
-This script:
+I like to put these scripts in a folder called `helpers`.
+Anything that goes into `helpers` is an ancillary function that helps to run the main task at hand.
+The `R` script  [`loadContents.R`](https://github.com/jdemello/mat4376/blob/master/blog/helpers/loadContents.R):

 * loads `shiny` and `glmnet`;